-Net finance income for the nine month period ended September 30, 2018 was \$63,000 compared to net finance expense of \$157,000 in the 2017 comparative period.
+Net finance income for the year ended December 31, 2018 was \$94,000 compared to net finance income of \$114,000 in the 2017 comparative period.
 The amounts recorded as net finance income are mostly the result of the amount of cash the Company is holding at a given time and the corresponding interest income the cash generates.
-Included in net finance income/expense in the interim statements of comprehensive loss for the nine months ended September 30, 2017 was \$255,000 recognized for the unrealized loss on a long-term investment entered into by the Company during the third quarter of 2017.
-This loss was recognized in order to record this long-term investment at its market value as at September 30, 2017.
-This investment was later cancelled in the fourth quarter of 2017 and so it did not exist at September 30, 2018 and thus no such loss was recognized during the first three quarters of 2018.
+Interest income included in net finance income increased \$9,000 from 2017 to 2018.
+This increase was offset by an increase in accretion expense which resulted from a change in estimate to the decommissioning liability and a foreign exchange loss recorded in 2018 versus a gain recorded in 2017.